-Basic and Clinical Pharmacology, 14e by Bertram G. Katzung; Anthony J. TrevorPresented in full-colour and packed with hundreds of illustrations, Basic and Clinical Pharmacology, 15e is the wide-ranging, engaging guide students have counted on for decades.
-Organized to reflect the syllabi in many pharmacology courses and in integrated curricula, the guide covers the important concepts students need to know about the science of pharmacology and its application to clinical practice.
+Basic and Clinical Pharmacology, 15e by Bertram G. Katzung; Anthony J. TrevorPresented in full-colour and packed with hundreds of illustrations, Basic and Clinical Pharmacology, 15e is the wide-ranging, engaging guide students have counted on for decades.
+Organized to reflect the course sequence in many pharmacology courses and in integrated curricula, the guide covers the important concepts students need to know about the science of pharmacology and its application to clinical practice.
 This edition has been extensively updated to provide expanded coverage of transporters, pharmacogenomics, and new drugs.

 Anesthetic Pharmacology: Basic Principles and Clinical Practice, 2e by Alex S. Evers; Mervyn Maze; Evan D. Kharasch [eds]Anesthetic Pharmacology: Basic Principles and Clinical Practice, 2nd edition, is an outstanding therapeutic resource in anesthesia and critical care: Section 1 introduces the principles of drug action, Section 2 presents the molecular, cellular and integrated physiology of the target organ/functional system and Section 3 reviews the pharmacology and toxicology of anesthetic drugs.
 The new Section 4, Therapeutics of Clinical Practice, provides integrated and comparative pharmacology and the practical application of drugs in daily clinical practice.